First Time User? Enroll now.

 This trial supports adding escalated BEACOPP to ABVD for patients with early unfavorable classic HL who have positive PET-CT results after two cycles.

-The following adverse prognostic factors for advanced classic Hodgkin lymphoma (HL) have been combined into the International Prognostic Score for advanced-stage Hodgkin lymphoma:
+The following adverse prognostic factors for advanced classic Hodgkin lymphoma (HL) have been combined into the International Prognostic Score for advanced-stage HL:

-Even the highest-risk patients in this index have a 5-year freedom from progression rate above 60% and a 5-year OS rate above 70%.
+Even the highest-risk patients in this index have a 5-year freedom from progression rate above 60% and a 5-year overall survival (OS) rate above 70%.

 Standard Treatment Options for Advanced Classic HL